-We all know the number to call if we need the police, fire brigade or an ambulance, and this is also something many of us make sure our children learn from an early age.
-However, in modern times it is easy to think that were there any kind of emergency not covered by the 999 emergency services, smartphone technology would save the day.
+We all know the number to call if we need the police, fire brigade, or an ambulance, and this is also something many of us make sure our children learn from an early age.
+However, in modern times it’s easy to think that were there any kind of emergency not covered by the 999 emergency services, smartphone technology would save the day.

 Why not take a few minutes now to fill up a contacts section on your phone with the local emergency numbers you need, and also copy these onto paper?
 Keep a copy in your car, one in your bag, and one somewhere at home like on the fridge, and you will never be at a loss for the right people to call the moment you have a problem – even if your phone is not to hand.

 While you can take measures to make sure you have a way to get in if your keys are lost or stolen – for example by leaving spares with friends or family members, or keeping a spare set somewhere safe like at your office – there may be times when you can’t get into somewhere like your house or car and need to very urgently, requiring replacement car keys or house keys.

 While you can go to hospital with some dental emergencies, having an out of hours number for a dentist you can call if you have acute tooth pain (for example from an abscess) or if there is an accident and one of your family loses or breaks a tooth is a good idea.

-Obviously this only applies if you have pets, but making sure you know who to call if they have an emergency is really important, and may even save their life if they are in an accident or have a health issue that needs immediate treatment.
+Obviously, this only applies if you have pets, but making sure you know who to call if they have an emergency is really important, and may even save their life if they are in an accident or have a health issue that needs immediate treatment.

-Emergency Plumber and Electrician
+Emergency Plumber And Electrician

 If you drive and have a breakdown policy, make sure you have the number with all of your emergency contacts.
 Before traveling to a new town or area, find a local breakdown service that can assist.